MruneshB/First-Repo/README.md

-     git checkout -b <branchName> (to create new branch) git checkout <branchName> (to navigate to branch) git branch -d <branchName> (to delete branch) git push origin --delete feature1 (to delete any branch from GitHub)
+     git checkout -b <branchName> (to create new branch) git checkout <branchName> (to navigate to branch) git branch -d <branchName> (to delete branch) git push origin feature1 (to send file to GitHub)git git push origin --delete feature1 (to delete any branch from GitHub)
+14. Merging Code
+     Way 1
+          git diff <branchName> (to compare commits,branches, files and more) git merge <branchName> (to merge 2 branches) Way 2
+          Create a Pull Request